ric2b/Vivaldi-browser/chromium/weblayer/README.md

 While it's built on top of src/content, the expectation is that the API will hide the Content API.

+## Design Goals
+1. WebLayer should be powerful enough to build a modern browser.
+This means:
+    * as fast and secure as Chrome
+    * includes all the same web platform features as Chrome (including UIs and system integration code)
+2. WebLayer embedders should get new web platform features for free (e.g. don't need to keep updating their UIs or code)
+3. WebLayer hides subprocesses, so any code that needs to run in the renderer needs to be part of WebLayer.
+Script injection is generally discouraged for security and performance reasons.

 ## Resources and Documentation

 Mailing list: [weblayer-dev@chromium.org](https://groups.google.com/a/chromium.org/forum/#!forum/weblayer-dev)